Human Resource Machine – Experimental Gameplay Group

 We're stuck at level 9 because we've been looking for the relationship between input and output.
 We thought it was an arithmetic sequence or a proportional sequence relationship, or something like that.
 But after we checked the strategy, we realized that it turned out to be a simple relationship like A-B and B-A. We feel like our IQ has been insulted.
 Telling the player directly what the relationship between input and output is is much better than telling the player a test case and letting him guess.

 We are a non-coder that enjoys the idea of coding.
 This is a fantastic game.
-Very hard to get the optimum score on each level (i.e., the most efficient / effective program) so even after you win theres very often more to do if you choose to go for a gold standard.
+Very hard to get the optimum score on each level (we.e., the most efficient / effective program) so even after you win theres very often more to do if you choose to go for a gold standard.

 This is an amazing game and spend the money if you will only play it on the iPad.
 If you try to use an iPhone, theres an annoying bug where is nags you constantly to rotate away from landscape mode.
 Also, the support link has no support contact that we could read on the iPhone.
 Lots of FAQ about steam but no iOS support from the support link.
 Bad on Apple for approving that metadata.
 Ill give the developer a pass and 5 stars since the app is good and maybe they didnt realize their support link was supposed to help people get support.